1.1.4 Resources

 The Heart of Concourse

 Resources are the heart of Concourse.
 Resources make Concourse tick and are the source of automation within all Concourse pipelines.
 Resources are how Concourse interacts with the outside world.
-Here's a short list of some things that resources can do:
+Here's a short list of things that resources can do:

 Resources can do a lot of things!
 The main goal of resources is to represent some external system or object in your pipeline.
 That external thing can then be used as a trigger for your Jobs or your Jobs can push back and modify the external system or object.
 It all depends on the resource you use and what features its author has implemented.

 Resources are also how Concourse tries to stay as technology agnostic as possible.
-For example, Concourse doesn't care what version control system you store your code in, if you deploy apps with Helm or Terraform, or what language your apps are built in.
+For example: Concourse doesn't care what version control system you store your code in, if you deploy apps with Helm or Terraform, or what language your apps are built in.
 If you can put your latest and hottest tech behind the resource interface then Concourse can understand your workflow.

 You can find out which resources a worker has by running: